legendu-net/blog/misc/content/2023/10/tips-on-RV/tips-on-RV.md

 1. Class B/B+ (best with top popups) or small class C RVs are good choices.
     Class A RVs are too challenge to drive.

+2. Truck campers or small fifth wheels are also choices.

+## Good Features to Have

+1. diesel heater
+2. AC

 ## RV Rental